hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/rs17.png

 #.
-So the first action we choose will be the newly added String Parse action.
+The first action we will add is the newly added String Parse action.
+This action allows the user to parse data coming from a string which can then subsequently be used in the succeeding actions.

    .. figure:: images/addparse.png

 #.
 Use the **Parameters** link to fill in the **string5** parameter exposed from the webhook trigger.
-In our example this will be the condition passed in from the call.
+In our example this will be the condition passed in from the API call.
 We have the format options for JSON, XML and Regex.
 This example we’ll use a JSON path.
 Fill in the other fields according to the screen below.
-Then click Add Action to add the next action.
+Then click **Add Action** to add the next action.

    .. figure:: images/editparse.png

 #.
-Now we’ll add our first condition - Select the Branch action.
+Now we’ll add our first condition - Select the **Branch** action.
+This gives the ability to execute succeeding actions based on coditions and criteria matched.

    .. figure:: images/addbranch.png

 #.
 We will use the **IF** condition and choose our Operand as the **Parsed String** from the previous action using the **Parameters** link.
 Fill in the other fields according to the screen below.
 We can also add a description to the branch action for easier readability.
+Next we'll add the actions we want to execute if the condition is true.
+Click add **Add Action** once you have filled the fields for the **Branch** action.

    .. figure:: images/editbranch.png

 #.
-Now we'll add the actions we want to execute if the condition is true.
-The first one is to add memory to the VM.
-Click add **Add Action** and select the **VM Add Memory** action.
+First action we want to take is add memory to the VM.
+Select the **VM Add Memory** action.
 Use the **Parameters** link to fill in the **entity1** parameter which is exposed from the Webhook trigger.
 The caller will pass in the VM to act on as entity1.
 Set the remainder of the fields according to the screen below.
 Then click **Add Action** to add the next action.

    .. figure:: images/addmemory.png

 #.
 Select the **Resolve Alert** action.
 Use the **Parameters** link to fill in the **entity2** parameter which is exposed from the Webhook trigger.
 The caller will pass the Alert to be resolved as entity2.
-Then click **Add Action** and choose the Email action.
+Then click **Add Action** and choose the **Email** action.

    .. figure:: images/resolvealert.png